 Flash forward to the 21st century.
 Science fiction meets reality, and not for six million dollars but more like six thousand dollars comes LASIK.
 I found myself in an eye doctor’s laboratory with eye tests that looked like something out of 1950s sci fi TV serials—with flashing lights and lasers measuring the surface of my eye to the actual (gulp) restructuring of my eyes with a real-life laser beam.
 Back in the 1970s I would have thought it possible, just not likely, that I could have my wish come true.
 And the days of lesser technologies…eyeglasses and contact lenses…were a thing of the past for me.
 Did I get to benefit from actual cybernetic technologies?
 You bet!
 Do I consider myself a bit of a borg?
 I’m not telling, but I’ve been known to refer to my new sight as laser vision—a concept straight out of Stan Lee’s Marvel Comics.

 I also just like “borg” over “cyborg” and “cybernetic organism”.
 It’s less formal and I hope to drop all formality with this website.
-My own first encounter with the word “borg” was in my favorite comic book series as a kid—the Star Wars adaptation and Marvel’s ongoing original comic series that started as a retelling of Seven Samurai.
-In issue 16 we were introduced to the menacing bounty hunter Valance, who hunts robots, only to be revealed to us in the last panel that half of his body was replaced with cybernetic parts—he was a borg.
+My own first encounter with the word “borg” was in my favorite comic book series as a kid—the 1970s Star Wars adaptation and Marvel’s ongoing original comic series that started as a retelling of Seven Samurai.
+In issue 16 we were introduced to the menacing bounty hunter Valance, who hunts robots, only to be revealed to us in the last panel that half of his body was replaced with cybernetic parts—and Luke Skywalker refers to him as a “borg”.
 Who knew one day I would have a website called the same thing?

 I also have to mention other borg: Doctor Who’s Cybermen and even the Daleks, General Grievous and Luke Skywalker, the human Cylons from the Battlestar Galactica reboot series, Philip K. Dick’s replicants we saw on the big screen in Blade Runner, and last but not least the species in Star Trek that assimilates all species and cultures, “The Borg”—I hope here, too, to pull together all science fiction, fantasy, entertainment–all pop culture–in one place.